Robert Hazard — August 21, 1948 – August 5, 2008

 In 1981, I moved with my parents from Iowa to Wilmington, DE, and I enrolled at the University of Delaware to attend my sophomore year later in the spring.
 Sometime in the summer, I heard a new song on a Philly radio station called “Change Reaction,” and I thought it was a new release by David Bowie.
 It wasn’t until my classmates schooled me about a local band called Robert Hazard & the Heroes that I realized it was fairly common for local radio to play some up-and-coming local bands during regular airtime, but the sophistication of songs coming from this band in particular immediately blew my mind.

 Sometime in the winter during my sophomore year, I went to the Stone Balloon to see this band play, and it was the first time in my life that I actually felt compelled to ask for the autograph of a local performer.
 Robert Hazard’s band was slick, professional, and the original music they were playing was spectacular.
 The audience hung on his every word and mimicked his patented hand gestures he used to punctuate moments of particular songs.
 It was pretty amazing to see for the first time.
-Little did I know that a mere six years later, I would become one of these so-called “Heroes” and be Hazard’s lead guitar player for a short period of time.
+Little did I know that a mere five years later, I would become one of these so-called “Heroes” and be Hazard’s lead guitar player for a short period of time.

 When it was my turn, I sat alone in a room with Hazard and two guitar amps.
 He asked me to play some of his songs with no accompaniment and then he strummed along on some new songs he was writing.
 Two of the tunes were named “Walking on the Moon,” and “Wild Life.”
 I remember telling him that the Police already had one called “Walking on the Moon” and the Talking Heads currently had a hit called “Wild Life.”
 He seemed genuinely baffled, as was I that he hadn’t heard of these very well-known songs.